mcci-catena/docker-iot-dashboard/README.md

 When designing this collection of services, there were two choices to store the data files:

-- We could keep them inside the docker containers, or
+- we could keep them inside the docker containers, or

-- We could keep them in locations on the host system.
+- we could keep them in locations on the host system.

 The advantage of the former is that everything is reset when the docker images are rebuilt.
 The disadvantage of the former is that there is a possibility to lose all the data when it’s rebuilt.
 On the other hand, there's another level of indirection when keeping things on the host, as the files reside in different locations on the host and in the docker containers.